 There's a similar case where one of the Buddha's cousins, Mahanama, learns that the Buddha's going to go away at the end of the rains retreat.
-So he asks the Buddha what to do, what to say, if anybody is dying while he's gone.
+So he asks him what to do, what to say, if anybody is dying while he's gone.
 "What should I tell him?"
 And the Buddha says, "The first thing to tell him is to not worry about his family: 'Regardless of the situation, the fact that you're worried now isn't going to help anybody.
-So drop those thoughts from your mind."
+So drop those thoughts from your mind.'"
 But the Buddha doesn't just leave the person there.
 He then tells Mahanama to ask, "Are you worried also about the sensual pleasures you're going to be leaving?"
-If the person says Yes, then Mahanama should say, "Try to set your mind on higher levels of being where the sensual pleasures are more refined."
-In this way, he should keep advising the person to take his thoughts all the way through even higher and higher levels, until he gets to the Brahma world, where the pleasure is the same pleasure we gain from a really concentrated mind.
-If the person can keep that up, then the Buddha says to tell him to let go even of that type of pleasure.
+If the person says yes, then the Mahanama should say, "Try to set your mind on higher levels of being where the sensual pleasures are more refined."
+In this way, he should keep advising the person to take his thoughts all the way through even higher and higher levels, until he gets to the Brahma world, where the pleasure is the same pleasure that we gain from a really concentrated mind.
+And if the person can keep that up, then the Buddha says then to tell him to let go even of that.
 That, too, is impermanent.
-The sense of identity you would build around that is impermanent, too.
-Let go of it.
+The sense of identity you would build around that, that's impermanent, too.
 If the person can follow you all that way, then he or she can gain total release from all kinds of suffering.
 That's a huge gift you can give to someone who's dying.

 It's not always the case that the person dying can follow you that far.
-It generally would require someone who's got a good meditative background, but you never know.
-Still, your first duty always is to try to pull that person away from any worries and then advise them to set their minds on something good.
+It would require someone who's got a good meditative background.
+But your first duty always is try to pull that person away from any worries and then advise them to set their minds on something good.
 It could be the good things they've done in the past-which doesn't mean the good times they've had, because that gets people sentimental and that can get them really upset.

-Instead, have them think about the times they were generous, the times they were virtuous.
+Have them think about the times they were generous, the times they were virtuous.
 If they have any meditative background, try to remind them of that.
 Give them something good to hold onto.
-This means that you're not putting your own sense of loss in the way of really helping them.

-This is why a meditator can be a really good friend: someone who really is concerned with your welfare, who is not only thinking of his or her own sense of loss, or sense of pain, and who is not being burdened by those extra arrows.
+This means that you're not putting your sense of loss in the way of really helping them.
+This is why having a meditator as a friend is a really good thing.
+Someone who really is concerned with your welfare and is not only thinking of his or her own sense of loss, or sense of pain, is not being burdened by those extra arrows.

 In my own case, many of the people in my family wondered what good it was to have a monk in the family.
-But then one year my father went through a severe depression.
-I was in Thailand and only after several months was I able to make my way back home.
+And then one year my father went through a severe depression.
+I was away in Thailand and finally was able to make my way back after several months.
 Within a couple of weeks, after talking to my father and letting him talk, he was out of the depression.
 This was after my brothers had been trying for months to help him.
 That's when one of my brothers said, "You know, it really is good to have a Buddhist monk in the family."
-Of course, you don't have to be a monk: Anyone who has trained his or her own mind is a good person to have in the family, a good person to have as a friend.
+Of course, it doesn't have to be a monk: Anyone who has trained his or her own mind is a good person to have in the family, a good person to have as a friend.